iotivity/iotivity/examples/OCFSecure/README.md

 different terminals regardless whether those 2 terminals are running within the same machine or not as long as they can discover each other.
 These 2 applications are verified on
-* a regular Ubuntu machine
+* Regular Ubuntu machine
 * Ubuntu running on Intel Joule
 * Raspbian running on Raspberry Pi 3 and Raspberry Pi Zero W

 These applications can be used to verify the build environment is setup properly.
-They can serve as a baseline and a reference for new developers to learn how to write simple server and client applications and implement OCF security and pass the OCF certification test tool.
+They can serve as a baseline and a reference for new developers to learn how to write simple server and client applications and implement OCF security and pass the OCF Conformance Test Tool (CTT).

+The client application does not know how to onboard, so the server is provisioned already onboarded and owned by the client (Ready for Normal Operation or RFNOP state).
+If the server application is to be used with a different client, it will need to be reset first.

 # Building the applications